davidfauth/Neo4jH3/Documentation.md

 Returns the line of indexes as LONG values between the two points

 ### Error conditions
+If resolutionExpr is invalid, the procedure returns -2.
-If latitude1 or latitude2 are invalid, the procedure returns -3 If longitude1 or longitude2 are invalid, the procedure returns -4 If resolutionExpr is invalid, the procedure returns -2
+If latitude1 or latitude2 are invalid, the procedure returns -3.
+If longitude1 or longitude2 are invalid, the procedure returns -4.

 ### Example
     CALL com.neo4jh3.gridpathlatlon(37.2,-119.2,38.2,-119.2,5) yield value return value;